phoenix2082/rustdays/README.md

 # rustdays

-# Buidling REST service in rust using actix-web, diesel and PostgreSQL. #
+# REST service in rust using actix-web, diesel and PostgreSQL. #

 ## Assumptions ##
 1. You have completed rust - "The Book".
-2. Cargo is configured in you environment.
+2. Cargo is configured in your environment.

 - [ ] Improve Documentation.
 - [ ] Add Test Cases